Pattern hero

 Aerospace

-• Marking of machined aluminium 6061 / 7075 parts: laser marking of DataMatrix codes and UID identifiers for very fine marking, without mechanical stress and with negligible impact on the functional properties of the aluminium part when properly configured.
+• Marking of machined aluminium parts in 6061 / 7075 grade: laser marking of DataMatrix codes and UID identifiers for high-definition marking with no mechanical stress and minimal impact on the functional properties of the aluminium part, when process parameters are properly set.

-• Marking of nameplates: scribing marking of serial numbers, providing robust linear marking suitable for exposed environments.
+• Marking of identification plates and nameplates: scribing of serial numbers, providing a robust, durable linear mark suited to exposed operating environments.

-• Marking of tooling and gauges: micro-percussion marking (dot-peen) of wear-resistant serial numbers for identification and traceability of equipment.
+• Marking of tooling and fixtures: dot peen marking of wear-resistant serial numbers for identification and traceability of equipment and tooling assets.

-• Marking of cabin components: laser marking of pictograms and text on anodized aluminium parts, for clear, readable, and aesthetic marking.
+• Marking of cabin interior components: laser marking of pictograms and text on anodised aluminium parts, for clear, legible and visually consistent marks.

 machine de marquage de pièce en aluminium secteur médical